ISE International School: Campus

 ISE International School opened in August, 1994.
 It was previously known as the International School Eastern Seaboard.
 The school was established by Northbridge Companies to meet the needs of the growing area.
 The school started with 35 students and has since grown to close to 300 students from around the world.
 The school is authorized to offer the IB Diploma Programme and is WASC accredited.

 Campus is divided by elementary school, high school, gyms and Fine Art center.
 The high school building has 3 floors with a library, a media center, 3 science laboratories, two computer labs, an art room, and 12 regular classrooms.
 The elementary school campus has 4 buildings with a library, a computer lab, music rooms, two science labs and 19 regular classrooms.
-For the outdoor sports facilities, ISE has 2 gymnasia, one field and several playground for pre-school children.
+For the outdoor sports facilities, ISE has 2 gymnasia, one field and several playgrounds for pre-school children.
 ISE have swimming pool or tennis court, but all ISE students have access to the swimming pool and tennis court at the Burapa golf course.